 To highlight those organisations who are committed to sustainable research co-production, we have established our Autism CRC Research Co-production Partner initiative.

-Applications will be assessed by an expert panel and successful applicants will be notified in August.
+The first round of Applications closed in June 2018.
+These applications are now being assessed by an expert panel and successful applicants will be notified in August 2018.

 Benefits of being an Autism CRC Research Co-production Partner

 Benefits of being endorsed as an Autism CRC Research Co-production Partner include:

 - support by Autism CRC for research proposals to funding/investment agencies

 - Autism CRC potentially being a partner for Australian and international research grants, such as ARC Linkage grants